 The Real Cost: If You Have an Accident While Uninsured

-An uninsured at-fault driver has no insurance company to pay the other side’s claims — which means the injured parties can pursue the driver personally.
-That can mean wage garnishment, liens, and seizure of assets to satisfy a judgment.
-A single serious accident can generate liability that vastly exceeds anything the driver would have paid in premiums.
-The “calculus” that some drivers make — that the fines are cheaper than the premiums — ignores this exposure entirely.
+Maryland is an at-fault state: the driver who causes an accident is personally responsible for the injuries and property damage.
+An uninsured at-fault driver has no carrier standing behind them, so the injured parties come after them personally — wage garnishment, liens, seizure of assets to satisfy a judgment.
+A single serious accident can generate liability that dwarfs a lifetime of premiums.
+The quiet calculation some drivers make, that the fines are cheaper than the insurance, ignores this entirely.

 How to Resolve an Uninsured Driving Situation